Rose-breasted grosbeak: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the rose-breasted grosbeak in his Ornithologie based on a specimen collected in Louisiana.
 He used the French name Le gros-bec de la Louisiane and the Latin Coccothraustes Ludoviciana.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the rose-breasted grosbeak.
 Linnaeus included a brief description, coined the binomial name Loxia ludoviciana and cited Brisson's work.
 This species is now placed in the genus Pheucticus that was introduced by the German naturalist Ludwig Reichenbach in 1850.
 The species is monotypic.

-The genus name Pheucticus is from Ancient Greek φευκτικός - pheuktikós, "shy", from φεύγω - pheúgo, "to flee", and the specific ludovicianus is from New Latin and refers to Louisiana.
+The genus name Pheucticus is from Ancient Greek φευκτικός - pheuktikós, "shy", from φεύγω - pheúgo, "to flee", and the specific ludovicianus is from Neo-Latin and refers to Louisiana.